-Celebrities, generations and codes of attraction
+Celebrities, generations, and codes of attraction

 Authenticity, the ultimate luxury

-What's your style language?
+And you, what is your style language?

 1. On a first date, you wear: